 Kikkoman, the most widely available soy sauce in America, is in fact a Japanese Shoyu.

-- Chicken – We are using bone-in, skin on chicken thighs.
+- Chicken – I am using bone-in, skin on chicken thighs.

 - For Shoyu Sauce – Soy sauce, brown sugar, rice vinegar, garlic, ginger, scallions, red chili flakes, water.